 Julian asked, "How can we teach Adele to take responsibility?
 We’re afraid to give her chores because we know they’ll have to be heavily supervised, and we’re afraid it will be more time-consuming than it’s worth."
 What might you have suggested to Julian?

 Ivy stated, "Our older two children have responsibilities, of course, but what responsibilities can I give Adele?
 If I let her help me cook dinner in the kitchen, for example, that assistance would actually delay the process."
 I stated, ‘Over time Adele’s help might become more effective, but lessons in responsibility can still be learned.
 Chores can be useful sometimes when they are assigned according to ability rather than the inherent usefulness of the task.
-I have found that many children with Asperger Syndrome enjoy taking on responsibilities for tasks that are done the same way, such as setting the table, feeding the dog or putting their dirty clothes in the hamper."
+I have found that many children with Autism Spectrum Disorder enjoy taking on responsibilities for tasks that are done the same way, such as setting the table, feeding the dog or putting their dirty clothes in the hamper."

 Julian stated to Ivy, "You were talking about Adele in the grocery store earlier.
 What if you let her pick some things from the grocery list?
 Of course, she would probably have difficulty selecting produce, but she might be very good at picking canned soup or boxed cereal, for example."
 Ivy stated, "Good idea.
 I think that could be arranged."
 I stated, "Chores like that could enable Adele to perform useful work, develop her own abilities and confidence and learn important life skills."